VehAnchor: Metadata-Free Metric Scale Recovery from Vehicle Cues in Aerial Imagery: METHOD

 \paragraph{Autonomous safety fallback.} The composite score is blind to a critical physical limitation: at coarse resolution (GSD~$\gtrsim 0.3$\,m/px), vehicles are detected with consistent but systematically compressed pixel lengths, causing the score to remain high despite large GSD errors.
 For safe autonomous operation, we augment $\mathcal{C}$ with a hard resolution guard:

 where $\Pthresh = \Lref / \GSDmax$ with $\GSDmax = 0.3$\,m/px, yielding $\Pthresh \approx 17$\,pixels.
 This threshold adapts automatically when $\Lref$ is recalibrated for a different region.
 A UAV planner receiving $\mathcal{C} < 0.5$ should autonomously fall back to alternative localisation strategies (e.g., altitude hold, visual odometry) rather than trusting the GSD estimate---this confidence-gated design allows the calling agent to maintain a safe decision loop without human intervention.
+Concretely, the skill returns a structured record $\{\GSDpred, \mathcal{C}, N', \Pmode\}$ rather than a free-form answer; the special case $\mathcal{C} = 0$ (no detectable anchor, 33\% of DOTA images) signals that \emph{no} metric estimate is available, so the planner withholds scale-dependent decisions and queries an alternative anchor instead of acting on a hallucinated guess---this is what we mean by ``safe metric planning.''